istio/istio.io/content/en/docs/ops/configuration/security/migrate-alpha-policy/index.md

 and [authorization](/docs/concepts/security/#authorization) documentation to understand the `v1beta1` policy.

-You should examine all of your existing `v1alpha1` security policies, find out what fields are used and which policies needs migration, compare the findings with the major differences listed below and confirm there are no blocking issues (e.g. using some alpha feature that is no longer supported in beta):
+You should examine all of your existing `v1alpha1` security policies, find out what fields are used and which policies need migration, compare the findings with the major differences listed below and confirm there are no blocking issues (e.g. using some alpha feature that is no longer supported in beta):

 | Major Differences | `v1alpha1` | `v1beta1` |